rubenwardy/renewedtab_website/help.md

 Making an issue on the Issue Tracker is the preferred way of discussing Renewed Tab bugs and feature requests.

 If you need help, you can use any of these options.
-Discord is likely to be the quickest.
+Discord or Matrix is likely to be the quickest.

 <a href="https://gitlab.com/rubenwardy/renewedtab/-/issues" class="button is-info">
 	<i class="fas fa-bug mr-2"></i>